Safety security of Adolescents from violence & injuries

 A person inflicts injury on another intentionally when they perform physical violence.
 Various situations constituting physical violence include wife-beating alongside corporal punishment in schools while parents use beatings to discipline their children and physical fights between siblings.

 It the violent or aggressive behavior within the home.
-Domestic violence extends past physical aggression because emotional and sexual abuse also belong under its category.
+Domestic violence goes beyond the physical violence since emotional and sexual violence fall under this umbrella.

 Safety security